 The dish doesn’t require many ingredients and is very easy to assemble.
 Once done with the initial cooking, the braising in the oven doesn’t require much attention.
 Continue reading “Lamb Stew with Eggplant, Cherry tomatoes and Potatoes”

 As the weather gets colder, hearty stews are often on the menu.
 Their initial cooking time is fairly short, and then all that is needed is to place the pot in the oven for a few hours.
 Continue reading “Lamb Stew with Black Beans”

 Finding these beautiful mini eggplants at the market, my first thought was to prepare my dish of mini eggplants stuffed with lamb (click HERE for the recipe).
 However, on second thought, I decided to go with a lighter direction, and use them to make quick pickles with fresh herbs.
 Continue reading “Pickled Mini Eggplants with Celery and Herbs”

-Zhoug is an aromatic Yemenite hot pepper and cilantro paste, which is known all over the Middle East and the Mediterranean.
+Zhoug is an aromatic Yemenite hot pepper and cilantro paste, which is known all over the Middle East and parts of the Mediterranean, especially in Israel.
 It is mostly used as a condiment, but it is also added to soups and other dishes.
-In the dish here, I’ve decided to use it to flavor a raw onion relish, along with sweet Harrisa, a spiced North African hot peppers paste, which was served with broiled beef kebabs.
+In the dish here, I’ve decided to use it to flavor a raw onion relish, along with sweet Harrisa, a spicy North African hot peppers paste, which was served with broiled beef kebabs.
 Continue reading “Beef Kebabs with Zhoug and Harissa Raw Onion Relish”

 Chicken thighs are my favorite part for roasting; once roasted, the meat is flavorful and juicy, while the skin turns crispy and tasty.
 Continue reading “Chicken Thighs with Lemon, Fresh Herbs and Potatoes”